 Vinyl floors are easy to install and considered D-I-Y (do it yourself).
 To install it, you can either glue it down or use the planks’ locking mechanism.
 Optionally, you can lay a waterproof underlayment over the subfloor to increase the floor’s stability and moisture resistance features.

 2. Easy Maintenance

-If you spot a damaged plank, you can replace it with a plank from the same set and no one would notice the fix.
-Even vinyl sheets are easy to fix as you just need to cut out the damaged part and replace it.
-Though the spot may be obvious after.
-Scratches on the vinyl floor can also be fixed using a scratchfix PU pen.
+Maintaining it is also easy.
+If a plank gets damaged, you can remove it and replace it with a new plank from the same set.
+Even vinyl sheets are easy to fix; just cut the damaged part and replace it.
+However, the spot may be obvious after.

 7. Water Resistance

 Since it has a thick wear layer and is sealed with a waterproof sealant, most vinyl floors are waterproof.
 For instance, vinyl sheet is waterproof because the sheets don’t have seams or gaps that allow water to pass through.

 However, you shouldn’t install it on a bathroom (or high-moisture) floor as water can get underneath and damage it.
 Also, vinyl planks are waterproof, but water can get through the spaces between the planks and damage the floor from underneath.

 You shouldn’t install vinyl sheets outdoors because they don’t have weather resistance.
 Rain and other weather elements will cause the floor to fade and become white.

 Glue-down vinyl floors are hard to remove without damaging the subfloor.
 That’s because the glue is too strong, and the floor adheres perfectly to the subfloor.
 Except for the subfloor, you will also damage the floor and can’t re-use it.

 3. Not Ideal For Bathrooms